24 Hours in Boston, MA: The Perfect Itinerary For First-Timers

 W Boston

-One of the city’s finest luxury hotels, W Boston charms with its sleek contemporary designs.
-Relax with a cocktail in the colorful W Lounge or pamper yourself with a massage at the on-site spa.
+One of the city’s finest luxury hotels—and the finest one we’ve stayed at in the city—W Boston charms with its sleek contemporary designs.
+After a long day of sightseeing, we loved relaxing with a cocktail in the colorful W Lounge.
+If you need to unwind even more, you can pamper yourself with a massage at the on-site spa.

 More Boston itinerary ideas